 The best course of action is to consult with a lawyer in the home state to see if and how the DMV will penalize the person’s license.
 Usually, DMVs hand down the same penalties as they would if the passing violation took place in the home state.

-11. When can I seal a conviction for unlawful passing in Nevada?
+11. When can I seal the case?

 12. Will I get deported?